GoogleCloudPlatform/training-data-analyst/courses/machine_learning/deepdive/06_structured/pipelines/README.md

 ### 2b.
 Navigate to notebook for development workflow
 * On the left-hand side menu, navigate to this notebook (training-data-analyst/courses/machine_learning/deepdive/06_structured/7_pipelines.ipynb)
+* Change the pipelines host in the notebook to reflect the URL of your KFP installation
 * Run the cells in that notebook to deploy the pipeline manually.

 # 3. CI/CD Production Environment